CD28: As a drug target

 The drug TGN1412, which was produced by the German biotech company TeGenero, and unexpectedly caused multiple organ failure in trials, is a superagonist of CD28.
 Unfortunately, it is often ignored that the same receptors also exist on cells other than lymphocytes.
 CD28 has also been found to stimulate eosinophil granulocytes where its ligation with anti-CD28 leads to the release of IL-2, IL4, IL-13 and IFN-γ.

-It is known that CD28 and CTL4 may be critical regulators autoimmune diseases in mouse model.
+It is known that CD28 and CTL4 may be critical regulators of autoimmune diseases in mouse model.
 But there is less data from patients on the role of CD28 in human diseases.

 Other potential drugs in pre-clinical development are agonist CD28 aptamers with immunostimulatory properties in a mouse tumor model, a monoclonal anti-CD28 Fab´ antibody FR104, or an octapeptide AB103, which prevents CD28 homodimerization.

 Interactions

 CD28 has been shown to interact with: